 Many people are seeking a greater more committed spirituality.
-In the name of ‘going back to Pentecost’, Christians are trying to attain the supernatural intervention and power that was manifest to the Jewish believers in Acts 2.
+In the name of ‘going back to Pentecost’, Christians seek the supernatural intervention and power manifested to the Jewish believers in Acts 2.
 While there seems to be nothing wrong with a fervent desire to know God and experience his life-changing love, following the wrong example can lead us to doctrinal error and false emotionalism.

 “…the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began.” – Romans 16:25